Peter Withe: Managerial career

 Withe returned to Aston Villa in a coaching capacity in January 1991.
 During this time, he also made one playing appearance for Villa's reserve team.

 Withe had a brief spell as manager of Wimbledon, being brought in from the position of reserve team coach at Aston Villa in October 1991 following Ray Harford's resignation.
 Withe's time in charge was not at all successful, winning only one game out of thirteen in the league, and after many players expressed their dislike of his methods, he was dismissed after just 105 days at the helm and replaced by the club's youth team coach Joe Kinnear.

 Withe went into management and, after propelling the Thailand national team towards some success, managed Indonesia until 18 January 2007.
 He was sacked due to his side's inability to go past the first round of the ASEAN Football Championship, the tournament which he previously won with Thailand in 2000 and 2002, then finished as the runner-up with Indonesia in 2004.
 He was given a brief touchline ban as manager of Thailand for wearing shorts during an international match against the United Arab Emirates.
 The head of the Thai Football Association said he should be wearing a suit.

 He managed English non-league club Stockport Sports from April to November 2012.

-Family
+Personal life

 His brother, Chris, played for Bradford City.

 Withe's son, Jason, also became a footballer, coach and manager.